 Results obtained by the Faith Outreach Ministry

-Throughout all these twenty years of reaching out, crowds still gather to listen to the word being presented by the Ministry.
-And as promised in Mark 16:17 – 18, many signs and wonders follow the presentation of the Word and ministration.
+Throughout all these twenty years of reaching out, crowds still gather to listen to the Word being presented by the Ministry.
+And as promised in Mark 16:17 – 18, many signs and wonders follow the presentation of the Word and ministration of healing and deliverance.
 The Lord fulfills his promises anytime the group goes out.
 Miracles witnessed during the period are many.

 To mention physical miracles that occurred during the operation of the ministry will be too much but just a few will suffice;